Carrizo Springs School

 Possibly Davis School which merged with Carrizo School in 1920.
 We are not 100% sure this is the Davis School but it is different than the stone structure of of the Carrizo School and is the only other school where my Grandma taught.
 My Grandma Susie Huckaby is on far left and my Great Aunt Nora Layton is on the far right

-Fast forward almost 100 years and the album below is the restored Carrizo Springs School.
+Fast forward almost 100 years and a restoration of Carrizo Springs School began.
 The restoration was required as the North Crease channel changed and cut into the west bank.
 This subsequently cut away about half of the school building.
 The Carrizo School was redone primarily by Ike Osteen and John Neal with assistance from other members of the Dunlap Family.
 The project began in 9 – 27 – 1989 and concluded 12 – 10 – 2001

 References